Dormant for nearly a century but is now back, as limited edition releases.

 FORMAT AVAILABLE: 750ml

-It is a perfect marriage of the rich, deep, dark fruit and nuttiness of the Oloroso Sherry, with the spices and confectionary tones of the American oak Botas, but it is Whiskey to be sure.
+It is a perfect marriage of the rich, deep, dark fruit and nuttiness of the Oloroso Sherry, with the spices and confectionary tones of the American oak Botas, but it is Whiskey.
 All elements come together in perfect harmony.

 PALATE & FINISH